Spy Bahu: Filming

 The series is set in New Delhi and in Kashmir.
 It is mainly shot at the Film City, Mumbai.
 Some initial sequences were shot in Kashmir.
 The team also shot in Srinagar, including Lal Chowk.

 Release

-The series promos were released in February 2022, where Kareena Kapoor introduced the characters of Sejal and Yohan.
+The series promos were released in February 2022, where Kareena Kapoor Khan introduced the characters of Sejal and Yohan.
 Spy Bahu premiered on 14 March 2022 on Colors TV and digitally on Voot.

 Cancellation

 The series went off-air on 30 September 2022.
 Sehban Azim said, "Everyone was obviously sad on the last day of the shoot, as we were expecting the show to run longer.
 The story was nice and so were the cast and the production house.
 In fact, even the ratings were decent as compared to other shows on the channel.
 I think there are more shows in the offing.
 They might come come up with a 2.0 and I would love to take it up if it's the same team."